350 Bay Area is Inspired by 350.org, but not part of 350.org

 - 350 Bay Area (350BA) is a nonprofit corporation recognized in California and by the IRS., and recognized as a 501c3 (educational non-profit) Donations ARE tax-deductible, are primarily for educational purposes, and have limits for lobbying.
 For more information on 350BA-CEF, see its website.

 350 Bay Area is a coalition of local groups in the Bay Area Region that have joined together to work on climate change.
-This includes regional campaigns and regional events, conferences, etc. The Board of Directors, known as the Steering Committee, (or “SC”), is made up of 15 representatives drawn from local groups, regional campaigns and functional roles for regional efforts (such as Volunteer Coordinator, Communications, etc.).
-The Steering Committee meets monthly, but a five-member Executive Committee meets weekly.
-It is made up of a rotation of all steering committee members and can make decisions on endorsements, sponsorships, expenditures up to $500, and other matters that come up.
+This includes regional campaigns and regional events, conferences, etc. The Board of Directors, known as the Governing Board, is made up of 15 representatives drawn from local groups, regional campaigns and functional roles for regional efforts (such as Volunteer Coordinator, Communications, etc.).
+The Governing Board meets monthly, but a five-member Executive Committee meets weekly.
+It is made up of a rotation of all governing board members and can make decisions on endorsements, sponsorships, expenditures up to $500, and other matters that come up.
 We can also make email decisions when required.
-These require a majority of the SC or EC to weigh in.
+These require a majority to weigh in.
 If there is any dissent, an email decision requires 75% to pass.

-The 350 Bay Area Board of Directors, called the Steering Committee (the “SC”) are ultimately responsible for its operation.
-The SC votes in or out its own members and can modify the ByLaws and any decisions it makes.
-It meets monthly on the SC/EC Schedule (usually the 2nd Saturday of each month).
-The SC currently has 15 members with founding members, and representatives of Local Groups (1 or 2), Campaign Teams and Functional Teams (Coordinators).
+The 350 Bay Area Board of Directors, called the Policy Team (the “PT”) are ultimately responsible for its operation.
+The PT votes in or out its own members and can modify the ByLaws and any decisions it makes.
+It meets monthly (usually the 2nd Saturday of each month).
+The PT currently has 15 members with founding members, and representatives of Local Groups (1 or 2), Campaign Teams and Functional Teams (Coordinators).

-- Sunflower Alliance is a separate organization and has 2 representatives on the SC.
+- Sunflower Alliance is a separate organization and has two representatives on the 350BA Policy Team.
 The organizations overlap in membership and are both aligned to fight climate change.

 - 350BA’s Divestment Campaign morphed and combined with other folks to form the statewide organization, Fossil Free California.
-(FFCA), which is closely aligned with 350BA, and retains an SC seat.
+(FFCA), which is closely aligned with 350BA, and retains a seat on the Policy Team.

 The Executive Committee (The “EC”)